-3.2 To change your mode of study:

-- talk to the Course Leader (or equivalent) about your request; - if the Course Leader agrees to the change, complete the form; - ask the Course Leader to sign the form; and - send the form to the Academic Registry.
+- 3.2 To change your mode of study you must: - talk to the Course Leader (or equivalent) about your request; - complete the form if the Course Leader agrees to the change; - ask the Course Leader to sign the form; and - send the form to the Academic Registry.

 The Academic Registry will review your request and decide if the change you have requested is practical and appropriate.
-If they decide that a change is possible, they will send the form to the relevant Programme Director(s) for final approval.
-As long as the Course Leader (or equivalent), the Programme Director(s) and the Academic Registry agree to the change, the Academic Registry will contact you to confirm the change.
+As long as the Course Leader (or equivalent) and the Academic Registry agree to the change, the Academic Registry will contact you to confirm the change.
 If the Academic Registry identifies any issues with your request, they will contact the relevant members of staff and will let you know the outcome.
 If we are not able to approve your request, the Academic Registry will let you know why.